rubyworks/yaml_command/README.md

 ### set

 The `set` commnd is the opposite of `get` in that it lets you change a portion of a YAML file.
-By defult the changes YAML document will go to stdout, using the `--save` option rewrites the file with the change.
+By defult the changed YAML document will go to stdout, using the `-s/--save` option rewrites the file with the change.

 ### sort

-The sort command can be used to sort portions of a YAML document.
+The `sort` command can be used to sort portions of a YAML document.

 ### slurp

-Slurp takes a directory and converts it's contents into a YAML file.
+The `slurp` command takes a directory and converts it's contents into a YAML file.

 ### splat

-Splat take a YAML file and converts it into a file directory structure.
+The `splat` command take a YAML file and converts it into a file directory structure.
 It is essentially the opposite of slurp.

 ### edit